Frequently asked questions

 If you are still not satisfied, contact the OACIQ Info Center: its qualified information agents will advise you on your options and the steps you should take, including submitting a request for assistance.

 What are the requirements to become a real estate broker?

 Not just anyone can become a broker: the profession is very well structured and regulated.

 It begins with a mandatory basic training program, followed by an entrance examination.

 Then, the future broker must apply to the OACIQ for a licence to practice: no one may practice real estate brokerage without such a licence in Québec.

 Throughout his career, the broker will be required to attend a number of training activities made mandatory by the OACIQ.

 For more details on this topic, visit the section Becoming a broker.

 Is a real estate broker allowed to solicit me if I am selling my home myself?

-Yes, but real estate and mortgage brokers must always act professionally, in accordance with their code of ethics.
+Yes, but real estate brokers must always act professionally, in accordance with their code of ethics.
 Section 72 of the Regulation respecting brokerage requirements, professional conduct of brokers and advertising states that a broker must not urge a person insistently or improperly to use his services.